cakephp/docs/en/plugins.rst

 As a working example, let's create a new plugin that orders pizza for you.
-To start out, we'll need to place our plugin files inside the /app/plugins folder.
+To start out, we'll need to place our plugin files inside the /app/Plugin folder.
 The name of the parent folder for all the plugin files is important, and will be used in many places, so pick wisely.
-For this plugin, let's use the name '**pizza**'.
+For this plugin, let's use the name '**Pizza**'.
 This is how the setup will eventually look:

 ::

     /app
-         /plugins
+         /Plugin
-             /pizza
+             /Pizza
-                 /controllers                <- plugin controllers go    here
+                 /Controller                   <- plugin controllers go    here
-                 /models                     <- plugin models go    here
+                     /PizzaAppController.php   <- plugin's AppController
-                 /views                      <- plugin views go    here
+                 /Model                        <- plugin models go    here
-                 /pizza_app_controller.php   <- plugin's AppController
+                     /PizzaAppModel.php        <- plugin's AppModel
-                 /pizza_app_model.php        <- plugin's AppModel
+                 /View                         <- plugin views go    here

 .. note::